 What I love about this recipe is that there's very minimal active cooking required.
 I like to quickly brown the onion and toast the garlic prior to chucking everything into the food processor.
 I think it adds an extra depth of flavor this way, but you could totally skip that step.
 To make cooking easier, I landed on a recipe that uses the oven to firm up the patties.
 Prior to serving, you could further crisp them up on a cast iron pan or even throw them on the grill.
 That part is totally optional though, because you can eat them directly out of the oven - they're delicious that way too.

-I toyed with this recipe many times and finally landed on a version that uses pre-cooked chickpeas.
-There are two camps when it comes to falafel: one swears by using soaked (but uncooked) chickpeas and the other uses pre-cooked chickpeas.
+For convenience, this recipe uses canned chickpeas.
+There are two camps when it comes to falafel: one swears by using soaked chickpeas and the other uses pre-cooked (canned) chickpeas.
 The argument for using uncooked chickpeas is that the texture is firmer; but on the flip side, pre-cooked chickpeas make for a more moist falafel.
 That, and it’s a lot quicker since you can usually crack open a can.
-I found that the soaked uncooked chickpeas did result in firmer patties - but they were most definitely on the drier side, no matter how much moisture I would try to add in.
-But for me, the bigger challenge was getting the chickpeas to properly cook in the falafel.
-Because I don’t know about you, but cooking pre-soaked chickpeas from scratch can take around an hour - and that's in boiling water!
-After a couple rounds of testing, I figured the oven wouldn't fully cook the beans in any reasonable amount of time.
-And in my books, eating undercooked beans is a no go, so I decided to scrap that plan.
-Instead, I went with the pre-cooked chickpeas, but with a key modification to firm up the patty: quinoa flakes.
+I’d venture to say things are a bit different when turning traditionally small falafel balls into a bigger burger patty.
+In this case, we want to avoid “dry” as much as possible.
+Long story short, it’s canned chickpeas here, with one key modification to firm up the patty: quinoa flakes.
 They help add more texture to the patty - so that in the oven they bake up fairly firm, without becoming overly dry.
 It’s also important to keep some texture in the patty to start with, so don’t completely pulverize the chickpeas in the food processor.
 And for added moisture and tang, I like to crumble some feta directly into the patties.
 But for a vegan option, you can omit the cheese.
 The result is a perfectly moist patty that holds its own against all the toppings.

 I'll go so far as to say the tzatziki sauce is essential for this recipe.
 It adds just the perfect amount of moisture and creaminess to the burger.
 It's really a match made in heaven.
 I like to make a big batch of sauce and store it in the fridge for snacking.
 And if you plan to serve these burgers to a crowd, the tzatziki can double as a starter (e.g. veggie platter) as well as in your main dish.
 Combine that with patties that can be cooked in advance…and you've got yourself a pretty pain-free meal.
 Now, let's get this party started!